Rajas1010/Rajas1010/README.md

 - 👨‍💻 All of my projects are available at [here](https://github.com/Rajas1010?tab=repositories)

-- 💬 about me **Software Developer Trainee at Aptean.
-Enthusiastic IT graduate with a strong passion for coding and problem-solving.
-Skilled in Java, Python, and MySQL.**
+- 💬 about me **Enthusiastic IT graduate and Software Developer at Aptean with a strong passion for coding and problem-solving.
+Skilled in Java, Python, and MySQL.
+Eager to contribute to innovative projects, enhance software solutions, and continue growing professionally.**

 - 📫 How to reach me **Rajasekar.Rj100@gmail.com**